All comparisonsEmail / Inbox tools

 Missive

-Fastmail fails first because it does not allow teammates to leave internal comments inside the same email conversation.
+Fastmail fails first because it breaks when teammates cannot leave internal comments and coordinate replies inside the same email thread.

 Verdict